 SCC is often associated with aerospace structures constructed from high strength materials and operating at high stresses.
 The Apollo Program suffered many SCC failures and much was learned about the design of space structures as a result (see Reference 13.2).
 Subsequently NASA issued design criteria for controlling SCC (Reference 13.3), to be met by all contractors for NASA flight hardware.
 It contains a list of materials that are resistant to SCC and also those which are most susceptible.
 A similar document called ECSS-Q-ST-70-36 “Material Selector for Controlling Stress Corrosion Cracking” exists within ECSS.
 (Reference 13.4).

-The following Subsections aim to highlight the aspects of SCC relevant to threaded fastener joints and to make designers aware of the methods available to avoid or reduce the occurrence of SCC.
+The following Sections aim to highlight the aspects of SCC relevant to threaded fastener joints and to make designers aware of the methods available to avoid or reduce the occurrence of SCC.

 Factors Affecting Stress Corrosion Cracking